debomatic/debomatic/docs/index.rst

 the options related to gpg signature checking; ``modules``, which contains the options related to module handling; ``internals``, which contains options related to Deb-o-Matic implementation details.

+Other sections are defined by single modules, details will be discussed in the `Modules section`_.

 ..
 CAUTION::